 In the event that a club disbands, is expelled from membership in Zonta International or forfeits membership for nonpayment of dues, verify that the club has paid all its legal debts and service obligations.
 Remaining assets must be disbursed to the Zonta International Foundation, except for operating funds, which shall revert to the District for organization and membership.
 [See, Zonta International Bylaws Article IV, Section 2(c).]

 In the event that a club disbands, notify the Zonta International President and the Zonta International Executive Director immediately.
-The Governor must approve all club disbandments.
+The Governor must approve any club disbandment.

 District Finances.
 The Governor shall: